kwesiObuobi/vet-clinic/README.md

 <!-- GETTING STARTED -->

 ## 💻 Getting Started <a name="getting-started"></a>

+This repository includes files with plain SQL that can be used to recreate a database:

+- Use [schema.sql](./schema.sql) to create all tables.
+- Use [data.sql](./data.sql) to populate tables with sample data.
+- Check [queries.sql](./queries.sql) for examples of queries that can be run on a newly created database. **Important note: this file might include queries that make changes in the database (e.g., remove records).
+Use them responsibly!**

 To get a local copy up and running, follow these steps.
 <br><br>